-It was afternoon when I set off from Kodachrome SP and made my way to the Cottonwood Canyon Road.
+It was afternoon when I set off from Kodachrome Basin State Park and started cycling Cottonwood Canyon Road.
 Initially the soft sand and gentle uphill grade made for slow cycling with occasional pushing.
 But it wasn’t long before I took the side trip to Grosvener Arch, one of the many natural arches in this part of the world.
 It’s also the place that the road improved and turned downhill following for the most part the Cottonwood River and the canyons that it produced, when it was flowing that is.

 At a place called the Cottonwood Narrows I found what appeared to be a car park area and a hiking trail.
 I parked the bicycle and followed the trail, not knowing what to expect.
 It entered a narrow slot canyon, not visible from the road despite only being 50 meters away.
 I followed it downstream for about 400 meters before turning around.
 I didn’t know how far it went, whether I had seen the best of it or not.
 I later found out it was called ‘Cottonwood Narrows’.